-Salesforce is one of the world’s leading cloud-based customer relationship management (CRM) platforms.
-Companies, both big and small, use this CRM platform to connect with customers, build lasting relationships, and streamline business processes.
+Salesforce is the world’s leading cloud-based customer relationship management (CRM) platform.
+Big and small companies use this CRM platform to connect with customers, build lasting relationships, and streamline business processes.
 Salesforce is used by over 150,000 companies worldwide.
 Research firms predict there will be approximately 9.3 million new Salesforce jobs by 2026.

 Almost every company that uses Salesforce employs Salesforce Administrators.
 These individuals help companies configure the Salesforce software and then generate reports and dashboards that the company uses to track sales and other parts of the business.
 Salesforce Administrators can apply the Salesforce platform to any business, non-profit, or organization to improve functionality and efficiency.
 At their core, they maintain and make the platform more user-friendly.

-To help you transition to a Salesforce Administrator career, we put together a list of the top Salesforce Administrator skills you need in 2022:
+To help you transition to a Salesforce Administrator (Admin) career, we list the top Salesforce Administrator skills you need in 2022.